 However and wherever you birth, it is “YOUR BIRTH”.
 I believe women should own the language of their birth.
-My Freebirth and Birthing without a midwife, course in a group gives you the tools to do this.
+My Freebirth and Birthing without a midwife, or birth before arrival, course in a group gives you the tools to do this.

 Over the years I have created and facilitated the Home Birth Support Group UK and South Wales Home Birth Support Group, I have been involved in supporting more freebirths than I can remember, in an online capacity, alongside my in person support.

 Freebirth, birthing without a midwife, has long been driven underground, within the mainstream world, by both traditional freebirthers and the establishment.
 Women who birth before arrival, or simply decided at the last minute not to call anyone (like me), have never really considered themselves in this category.

 With such enormous quantities of enquiries from women looking for different ways to birth and birth workers and keepers looking to support them, I have been inspired to set up up a new paradigm of freebirth course in a group.
 A course and group, in which women who own their power, who freebirth, birth before arrival, unassisted birth and pregnancy, wild birth, and sometimes, change pathways and hospital or midwife led unit birth, all come together and support each other, without the layering of expectation, judgement and shame often associated with these decisions to look at alternative pathways.

 The Freebirth and Emergency Childbirth Support Group UK is a £35 for women/birthing people and £50 for birth workers, unit based, learning group, not created to encourage freebirth, but to allow a safe space (as safe as the internet can be), in which to explore options.
 It is not my role to encourage a woman to do anything except find herself and make her own decisions and then support them.
 We are open to all, women, birthing people, partners, birth workers and supportive midwives alike and do not offer professional advice, but rather a place and space for exploring and learning, for feelings and experiences to be shared, whatever pathway a birth ends up taking.